Elliptic bihamiltonian structures from relative shifted Poisson structures: Relative Poisson structures from families of CY-curves

 \subsection{Relative Poisson structure on the relative moduli spaces of complexes}

-We say that $\pi:C\to S$ is a {\it family of CY-curves} if $\pi$ is flat projective Gorenstein morphism with connected geometric fibers of dimension $1$, such that for the relative dualizing sheaf we have $\om_{C/S}\simeq \pi^*L_S$ for some line bundle $L_S$ on $S$.
+We say that $\pi:C\to S$ is a {\it family of Gorenstein CY-curves} if $\pi$ is flat projective morphism with connected geometric fibers that are Gorenstein of dimension $1$, such that for the relative dualizing sheaf we have $\om_{C/S}\simeq \pi^*L_S$ for some line bundle $L_S$ on $S$.

 We can consider the associated relative moduli stack of complexes $\dCx(C/S)$.
 For a subset $I\sub{\mathbb Z}$, an object $F\in \perf(C)$, and a collection of vector bundles $(V_i)_{i\in I}$ on $C$, we consider the substack $\dCx(C/S;F,(V_i)_{i\in I})$ corresponding to complexes $V_\bullet$ with fixed $i$th term given by $V_i$ for $i\in I$, and a fixed isomorphism $V_\bullet\simeq F$ in the derived category (this substack is defined as a derived fibered product, see \cite[Cor.\ 3.20]{HP1}).